anthonymcglone2022/style-guidelines/README.md

 **4. Formatting**

-Guidelines to ensure consistent formatting throughout the document.
+Guidelines to ensure consistent formatting throughout the documentation.

 Guidelines on when/where/how to use:
 - Bullet points